 While the situation may look bleak, GRAVIS has a number of strategies to help combat food insecurity and malnourishment.

-Khadins- A khadin is essentially method of collecting water by building an earthen embankment at the end of an upland plot of land to prevent water run-off.
+Khadins- A khadin is traditional build that serves as a method of collecting water by building an earthen embankment at the end of an upland plot of land to prevent water run-off.
 This method was developed by Paliwal Brahmins in Jaisalmer hundreds of years ago, but still serves as an effective and sustainable method for improving soil moisture.
-GRAVIS promotes the use of this traditional technology and has aided the in the construction of 4,854 khadins to date.
+GRAVIS promotes the use of this traditional technology and has aided the in the construction of 5,095 khadins to date.

-Horticulture Units- As malnutrition threatens the health of many in the Thar, adding vital nutrients and minerals to farmer’s diets is a major concern for GRAVIS.
-Our main involvement on this front has been building horticulture units where families can grow fruits and vegetables which they would not otherwise have access to.
+Arid Horticulture Units (AHU)- As malnutrition threatens the health of many in the Thar, adding vital nutrients and minerals to farmer’s diets is a major concern for GRAVIS.
+Our main involvement on this front has been building small gardens by the house where families can grow fruits and vegetables which they would otherwise not have access to.
 The availability of green vegetables is particularly important as anaemia is a major ailment among women and children in the Thar.
-So far, GRAVIS has given 3,534 horticulture units and will continue to promote this practice.
+So far, GRAVIS has given 3,815 horticulture units and will continue to promote this practice.

 Seed Banks- As the foundation for growth, seeds are an important part of agriculture and their improvement can be a springboard for a successful crop.
 GRAVIS’ involvement with this issue is twofold.
 First, research is done to identify the most productive seeds based on water consumption and yield.
 This process does not involve genetic modification or hybridization.
 Then, once the healthiest seeds are harvested, they are stored in earthen pitchers in a mix of ash and neem leaves for preservation.
 The seeds are then distributed among farmers to be sown.
 GRAVIS’ other focus is establishing seed banks within villages so farmers can store their own seeds nearby.
 This allows farmers to save time and money as they will not need to travel to the market to buy commercial seeds.
 Additionally, seeds from plants grown on their own land are often more productive than commercial seeds as they have already been proven to grow in the farmer’s particular climate and soil.
 To date, GRAVIS has set up 453 seed banks.

-Orans- An Oran is a community pastureland which have traditionally been private lands donated to a deity for the benefit of the public.
+Orans- An Oran is a community pastureland which has traditionally been private land donated to a deity for the benefit of the public.
 While the practice is fading, its usefulness is still apparent as the growth of trees and shrubs helps to avoid soil erosion, adds nutrients to the soil, and provides fodder for livestock.
 While the Thar continues to be degraded by overgrazing and unsustainable farming methods, orans are a useful tool in regenerating the environment.
-GRAVIS has set up 61 orans to date.
+GRAVIS has set up 69 orans to date.

 Agroforestry- A number of trees grow natively in the Thar including khejri, babul, bordi, goonda (a citrus fruit), anwala (another citrus fruit), anaar (pomegranate), nimbu (lemon) and ber (desert plum).
 Unfortunately, with pressure to produce higher crop yields of grains, these trees are becoming less and less common.
 GRAVIS has been helping families to develop orchards of these trees on their land as they bring protection from soil erosion, added nutrients to the soil, firewood, fodder, and edible fruits.